Does Entity Abstraction Help Generative Transformers Reason?: Introduction

 A series of controlled experiments on two synthetic datasets show that models having access to abstract knowledge about entity types yield better performance at inference time both when interpolating and extrapolating to unseen lengths of reasoning chains.
-Synthetic data is used in order to control for the degree of compositional generalization required.
-Furthermore, in order to understand if the benefits observed in the synthetic cases are applicable in more realistic settings, we ran a series of experiments on two question answering datasets requiring various degrees of multi-hop reasoning.
-Unfortunately, results on these more natural language datasets show that abstraction aware models are not significantly better than baseline models.
+Since no (non-synthetic) natural language dataset systematically and explicitly requires long chains of reasoning, we used synthetic datasets in which we can control for the degree of compositional generalization required.
+Nevertheless, in order to understand if the benefits observed could also be applicable in more realistic settings, we ran a series of experiments on two question answering datasets requiring some degrees of multi-hop reasoning.
+Results on these more natural language datasets show that abstraction aware models are not significantly better than baseline models.
+We conclude that these ``real-world'' problems do not have strong enough logical structure to benefit from the abstraction technique and that the pre-trained weights of large language models seem to be ``enough'' for such natural language tasks, confirming previous results \citep{goldberg2019bert-syntactic, tenney2019bertrediscoversNLP}.
+It is only when tasked on logical problems that explicitly require reasoning depths unseen during training that abstraction becomes significantly beneficial.

-Overall our work contributions are the following: \begin{enumerate}[itemsep=0pt,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item we introduce and compare empirically different ways to incorporate abstraction into pre-trained TLMs. \item we show that incorporating abstract knowledge can significantly improve reasoning and compositional generalization in both interpolation and extrapolation when the environment is formally defined in a logical reasoning setting. \item we show that abstraction aware models may not benefit much when language is more natural and less procedural. \end{enumerate} We hope that our work will inspire future research in the field to look for simple inductive biases that can complement pre-trained models in their quest to achieve logical reasoning at scale.
+Overall our work contributions are the following: \begin{enumerate}[itemsep=0pt,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item we introduce and compare empirically different ways to incorporate abstraction into pre-trained TLMs. \item we show that incorporating abstract knowledge can significantly improve compositional generalization to unseen lengths of reasoning chains in multi-step reasoning tasks. \item we show that abstraction aware models may not benefit much when language is more natural and less procedural. \end{enumerate} We hope that our work will inspire future research in the field to look for simple inductive biases that can complement pre-trained models in their quest to achieve logical reasoning at scale.